mikemathu/Point-Of-Sale-System/README.md

 ### Installation

-    Clone and open the solution file in Visual Studio
+    clone and open the solution file in Visual Studio

 ### Create database

 - Use pgAdmin(or other) to create an empty database named **Accounts**.
-- Import the **accounts.sql** file in the **wwwroot/AppData/Database** directory of this project.
+- Import the **Accounts.sql** file from the **wwwroot/AppData/Database** directory of this project.

 ### Configure connection string